Sarah Boone

+Sarah Boone (née Sarah Marshall; c.
+1832 – 1904) was an African-American inventor.

+Invention

-Sarah Boone (née Sarah Marshall; 1832 – 1904) was an African-American inventor.
-On April 26, 1892, she obtained United States patent number 473,563 for her improvements to the ironing board.
+On April 26, 1892, Boone was granted United States patent number 473,563 for her improvements to the ironing board.
 Boone's ironing board was designed to improve the quality of ironing the sleeves and bodies of women's garments.
 The ironing board was very narrow, curved, and made of wood.
 The shape and structure allowed it to fit a sleeve and it was reversible, so one could iron both sides of the sleeve.

-Boone is regarded as the second African-American woman to attain a patent, after Judy Reed.
-Along with Miriam Benjamin, Ellen Eglin, and Sarah Goode, Boone was a pioneering African-American woman inventor who developed new technology for the home.
+Boone is regarded as the second African-American woman to be granted a patent, after Judy Reed.
+Other early African-American woman inventors were Miriam Benjamin, Ellen Eglin, and Sarah Goode.

 Personal life

 Sarah Marshall was born in Craven County, North Carolina, near the town of New Bern, in 1832.
-Along with her three siblings, she was born into slavery and barred from formal education.
+Along with her three siblings, she was born into slavery and hence barred from formal education.
 Sarah was educated by her grandfather at home.
-On November 25, 1847, she married James Boone (or Boon)—a free black man—in New Bern and was granted freedom from slavery.
+On November 25, 1847, she married James Boone (or Boon)—a free black man—in New Bern and was granted her freedom.
 They had eight children.